ZetaMap/moreCommands/README.md

 * `gamemode [name]` Change the gamemode of the current map
 * `blacklist <list|add|remove|clear> <name|ip> [value...]` Players using a nickname or ip in the blacklist cannot connect.
 * `anti-vpn [on|off]` Anti VPN service.
+[ ] `only-interface` Disable all admin commands so that they are only accessible through its interface.

 ### Feedback
 Open an issue if you have a suggestion.